1970 Auburn Tigers football team: Tennessee

 The first big test of the season came against Tennessee in Birmingham, Alabama.
 Tennessee came in ranked #17 in the country and Auburn was not ranked.
 Auburn overcame a 10–0 deficit to win 36–23.
 It was the only loss for Tennessee and cost them the SEC championship.

 Florida

 In a rivalry known for frequent close games, this one wasn't.
 It was the worst defeat for either side since 1917, when Auburn won 68–0.
 Pat Sullivan completed 21 of 27 passes for 366 yards and four touchdowns with three of them caught by Terry Beasley in the 63–14 drubbing.
 It was also Florida's homecoming game.
 It marked Auburn's fourth victory in a row against the Gators.

 Tiger Bowl (LSU)

-Auburn's first loss of the season came against LSU.
-LSU did not lose to any SEC team that year and won the SEC championship.
-They did not have to play Tennessee.
+Auburn's first loss of the season came against LSU, which made its first visit to Auburn since 1908.
+LSU won its other conference games vs. Kentucky, Alabama, Mississippi State and Ole Miss to win the SEC championship.
+They did not play Tennessee.